mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

    **Duration:** 1 minute (first VM launch always takes longer)

 The best way to verify whether Canonical OpenStack has been deployed successfully is to try to launch a VM on top of it.
 We will explore in another tutorial how this process usually looks like under the hood.
-However, for the time beeing we're simply going to let Sunbeam handle that.
+However, for the time being we're simply going to let Sunbeam handle that.

 ..
 TODO: Add a link to the tutorial II